arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 -   The zone for the given owner name.

 -   We shall work with a fixed TTL setting.
+    **TODO:** An alternative, preliminarily specified as part of the ACL Rules, is to grant TTL specification and range limiting; when combining resource records from different partial masters into one output zone, various TTL values come together and may be different.
+These must be matched to one value including applying to all the resource records; this may however be deferred to a DNSSEC signer which may take care of it already.

 -   We shall assume class `IN` alone.
+    **TODO:** In the ACL Rules specification, we can include this as a default that is implicitly added while compiling the rules.
+The benefit is that the complete resource record can be matched against the ACL Rule in one go.

 -   A resource record type that may be published.
-Allow `ANY` as wildcard.
-Never publish a `SOA` from a partial master in an output zone.
+Allow a wildcard form.
+Never publish a `SOA`, `IXFR` or `AXFR` from a partial master in an output zone.

 -   For each resource record type, constraints to some or all fields.
 This may impose a list of permitted values, but also ranges for numerical fields that